WARP-LAB/WARP-GUIDES-WEBPACK/06-lint/readme.md

 # ESLint
 ---

-Apart from writing modern JavaScript you will have to obey syntax rules as well as formatting rules.
+Apart from writing modern JavaScript you will have to obey syntax rules as well as formating rules.
 Oh well.

 ## ESLint